AbdulqadeerTHD/Smart-Multi-Agent-Traffic-Management-System-in-AnyLogic/ARCHITECTURE.md

 ---

-**Note**: These explanations represent the conceptual architecture.
+**Note**: These explanations and diagrams represent the conceptual architecture.
 Actual implementation may vary based on AnyLogic-specific features and optimizations.